August Home Maintenance and Safety Checklist

 Even though temps usually start dipping in August, there are still plenty of extreme weather events to watch out for as summer winds down.

-• Prep for floods: We've all seen headlines about disastrous flooding in Maine, Vermont, Pennsylvania and more.
-August is usually the wettest time for many southern states and Alaska—but its clear that flooding is spreading across the country.
+• Prep for floods: Last summer saw disastrous flooding in Maine, Vermont, Pennsylvania, and more.
+August is usually the wettest time for many southern states and Alaska, but it's clear that flooding can even hit other areas you might not expect.
 Learn what to do during a flash flood warning.

 • Prep for tornadoes: Tornado risk is higher in August for the Midwest, the Northern Plains, and parts of the Northeast and Mid-Atlantic.
 Learn what tornado warnings mean and what to do if there's one in your area.

-• Prep for hurricanes: If you live in the Atlantic, hurricane season is just ramping up.
+• Prep for hurricanes: If you live on the Atlantic coast, hurricane season is just ramping up.
 Prepare now so you're ready if a big storm hits your area this month.

 1. Kitchen cleanup